paladin-t/crft/docs/manual.md

 **Class `Coroutine`**

 [Coroutine](https://en.wikipedia.org/wiki/Coroutine) can suspend their execution and allows re-entry at multiple entry points.
-This `Coroutine` dispatcher in Crapht Box acts similar to the Unity3D's, it accepts and manages Wren `Fiber` and updates them at a specific time point.
+This `Coroutine` dispatcher accepts and manages Wren `Fiber` and updates them at a specific time point, just acts similar to the Unity3D's.

 * `construct new()`: constructs a `Coroutine` dispatcher